Boléro (2024 film): Plot

-Finally, Ravel comes up with the right theme for the new ballet music, the Boléro; he decides to repeat the one-minute-long theme 17 times in the work before its conclusion.
+Finally, Ravel comes up with the right theme for the new ballet music, the Boléro; he decides to extend the one-minute-long theme 17 times.
 Ravel presents the Boléro to Ida Rubinstein in the factory, because he sees it as an "ode to modernity" and a "metaphor for the modern world."
-Ida Rubinstein is enthusiastic about the idea of performing the Boléro in a factory setting.
-However, during rehearsals, she downplays Ravel's factory idea and instead spices her dance performance of the Boléro with eroticism, which upsets Ravel.
+Rubinstein is enthusiastic about the idea of performing the Boléro in a factory setting.
+However, during its rehearsals, she downplays Ravel's factory idea and instead she spices her dance performance with eroticism, which upsets Ravel.

-Ravel recalls taking a leave of absence from his war-time medical service, visiting his mother, and learning of her illness, from which she died.
-He then recalls a scene with his mother from his childhood.
-He also remembers his five defeats at the Prix de Rome.
+Ravel recalls taking a leave of absence from his wartime medical service, visiting his mother, and learning of her illness, from which she soon dies.
+He then recalls a childhood scene with his mother and further remembers his five losses at the Prix de Rome.

-At its premiere, "Boléro" was a huge success.
-Ravel admitted to Ida Rubinstein that "Boléro" might have something erotic about it, something he himself hadn't noticed until then.
+At its premiere, Boléro is a huge success.
+Ravel admits to Rubinstein that the music might have something erotic about it, something he himself hadn't noticed until then.

-The pianist Paul Wittgenstein, who lost his right arm due to a war injury, commissioned Ravel to compose the Piano Concerto for the Left Hand.
-At the same time, Ravel was working on his Piano Concerto in G major.
-At this time, he began to experience difficulties concentrating while composing.
-Ravel collapsed during a rehearsal.
-As Ravel told his friend Cipa, his neurologist had said he was unable to write down the music in his head; Ravel was reluctant to undergo brain surgery.
-When Marguerite put on a recording of Boléro, Ravel did not recognize his own composition.
+The pianist Paul Wittgenstein, who lost his right arm due to a war injury, commissions Ravel to compose the Piano Concerto for the Left Hand.
+At that time Ravel was working on his Piano Concerto in G major, and experienced difficulties composing.

+Ravel collapses during a rehearsal and is unable to write down his music, his neurologist friend Cipa says.
+Ravel was also reluctant to undergo brain surgery.
+Further when Marguerite put on a recording of Boléro, Ravel did not recognize his own composition.
 Marguerite takes Ravel to the hospital.
-In a dream, Ravel hears the "Boléro."
+In a dream, Ravel hears the Boléro.

+The film ends with Ravel conducting the Boléro, featuring a dance interpretation by former Paris Opera Ballet étoile François Alu and a title card stating that "not a quarter of an hour goes by without Ravel's Boléro being played somewhere in the world".